Dom Museum (Vienna)

 The title I borrowed from Goya, After Goya, Disaster of Wars.
 I like that this work was printed and distributed and therefore shifted the view of the people on war.
 WM

-Lara Pan is an independent curator and writer based in New York City.view all articles from this author
+Lara Pan is an independent curator,writer and researcher based in New York.
+Her research focuses on the intersection between art, science, technology and paranormal phenomena.view all articles from this author